entrity/pedestrian-8/README.md

 ## Deployment

-Please deploy this using capistrano.
+Please deploy this using capistrano: `cap production deploy`.